Sadogatake stable

-Sadogatake stable (佐渡ヶ嶽部屋, Sadogatake-beya) is a stable of sumo wrestlers, one of the Nishonoseki group of stables.
-In its modern form, it dates from September 1955, when it was set up by former komusubi Kotonishiki Noboru.
-Former yokozuna Kotozakura took over the running of the stable in 1974 following Kotonishiki's death.
+Sadogatake stable (佐渡ヶ嶽部屋, Sadogatake-beya) is a stable of sumo wrestlers belonging to the Nishonoseki group of stables.
+In its modern form, it dates from September 1955, when it was set up by former Kotonishiki Noboru.
+Former Kotozakura took over the running of the stable in 1974 following Kotonishiki's death.
 The stable is located in Matsudo, Chiba prefecture.
 Over the next thirty years the stable produced a string of top division wrestlers.
-Kotozakura stood down in November 2005, handing the stable over to his son-in-law, former sekiwake Kotonowaka.
+Kotozakura stood down in November 2005, handing the stable over to his son-in-law, Kotonowaka.

-A successful stable, Sadogatake is currently the active stable with the longest continuous presence (59 years) of at least one of its wrestlers in the makuuchi division.
-Between September 2007 and July 2010, it became the first stable since Musashigawa stable in 2001 to have two wrestlers ranked at ōzeki simultaneously, with Kotomitsuki and Kotoōshū.
+A successful stable, Sadogatake is currently the active stable with the longest continuous presence (59 years) of at least one of its wrestlers in the division.
+Between September 2007 and July 2010, it became the first stable since Musashigawa stable in 2001 to have two wrestlers ranked at simultaneously, with Kotomitsuki and Kotoōshū.
 It happened again between November 2011 and November 2013 with Kotoōshū and Kotoshōgiku.
-As of January 2023 the stable has 26 wrestlers, three of them being sekitori.
-In March 2020 Sadogatake-oyakatas son, who has taken the name Kotozakura after his grandfather, reached the top makuuchi division.
-On the May 2020 banzuke all five sekitori were ranked in the top division, although none were above maegashira 13.
-The most the stable has ever had in makuuchi simultaneously is seven, in November 1992 and January 1993.
+In March 2020 Sadogatake's son, who has taken the name Kotozakura after his grandfather, reached the top division.
+On the May 2020 all five were ranked in the top division, although none were above 13.
+The most the stable has ever had in simultaneously is seven, in November 1992 and January 1993.